|

 Breastfeeding a tongue tied baby is usually accompanied with raw, abused nipples.
 Even after you’ve opted for a frenectomy, you might experience discomfort for a few weeks (sometimes months) afterwards.
 Other moms find that the pain is alleviated immediately after the procedure.

-In any case, your nipples are raw, bleeding, or scabbed, invest in some quality nipple butter.
+In any case, you’re feeling raw, bleeding, or scabbed, invest in some quality nipple butter.

 The best nipple butter I’ve found is Motherlove Nipple Cream.
 It’s organic, lanolin-free, safe for your baby, and incredibly hydrating.